MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 ## Operation: Cancellation report generation

-Occurs when the report dataset generation was canceled.
+This operation occurs when the report dataset generation was canceled.
 There are various conditions that can cancel a report.
-The trace message provides a reason.
+The **Cancellation report generation** operation emits different trace messages for each condition.

 ### General dimensions

 The following table explains the general dimensions of the **Cancellation report generation** operation.